eProsima/Fast-DDS-monitor/docs/rst/notes/notes.rst

 * TreeModels refactor
   * Convert all arrays to dictionaries with the array index as the element key.
   * Fix item duplication when collapsed.
+* When receiving data from a new entity, it is added to its corresponding entity model as an additional model item instead of destroying and rebuilding the entire model.
 * Avoid destroy ChartBoxes when they are out of the view.
 * Increase Y axis in historic CharBoxes so all the data is visible.
 * Refactor Historic series so all the internal data is deleted when graphics are removed.
 * Increased the number of characters for series labels.
 * Change displayed chart units for some DataKinds.
 * Add units to the statistics entity summary.
+* Charts dashboard layout scroll bar always visible.
+* Sort data from backend.
+* When receiving data of DataKinds that are measured in *counts*, the data points that are NaN are replaced by 0.

 #################
 Previous versions